Fausto Melotti: Artistic career

 Between 1919 and 1922, Melotti frequently returned to Rovereto where he became active in the Futurist movement.
 Working with his cousin and art theorist Carlo Belli (1903–1991), his brother-in-law architect Gino Pollini, and Futurist painter, playwright and designer Fotrunato Depero, Melotti contributed to work created at the latter's "Casa d'Arte Futurista".
 Melotti returned to Milan; there he was associated with the young architecture collaborative in Milan, "Gruppo 7"—Pollini, Luigi Figini (1903–1984), Giuseppe Terragni, Carlo Enrico Rava (1903–1985), Guido Frette (1901–1984), Sebatiano Larco (1870–1959), and Ubaldo Castagnoli (1882 – after 1926).
 Melotti's friendship with Fontana grew, and he even was living with him for a time in Milan.

 Throughout the 1930s, Melotti continued to collaborate with a number of important architects and their firms: Pollini, Gruppo 7, and others like Gio Ponti and BBPR.
 At this time, Melotti created his most iconic series, a set of purely abstract sculptures, which he exhibited at the progressive Milanese abstractionist gallery Il Milione, in 1935.
 In the accompanying catalogue to the exhibition, Melotti outlined his ideas about abstraction.

 In 1938, Melotti received his first major Fascist commission to create maquettes sculpture for the E 42 (Esposizione universale di Roma 1942 or Universal Exposition of 1942) project.
 From this, he won a contract for two series of full-sized sculptures in 1941; when moved to Rome to work on the final marbles—only one set of which would be completed.
 In 1943, he returned to Milan to find his studio destroyed by British bombers.

+Fausto Melotti, Si redimono i campi [The fields are liberated], 1943 (variant no. 4, detail of marble, 520cm).
+Located at the EUR in Rome, Italy.

 Throughout the 1940s and 50s, Melotti worked almost exclusively in ceramics and terracotta, and continued to participate in exhibitions at the new post-war Milan Triennale.
 Then in 1961, Melotti returned to his earlier imagery with his work I Sette savi.
 This work marked another shift in the sculptors' oeuvre.
 During the rest of his career, Melotti continued to create works in ceramic, while beginning a new set of works constructed from pieces of metal.
 These works return to a more abstract form, yet with some Kandinskian figurative traces.
 Through the 1970s and '80s, his work was much acclaimed and he won a number of national and international prizes for sculpture, culminating in a major retrospective at the Forte Belvedere in Florence in 1981.